Lessons from Rich Dad Poor Dad on Financial Freedom

 They spend their lives minding someone else’s business and making that person rich.

 THE HISTORY OF TAXES AND THE POWER OF CORPORATIONS

 The rich master the art of saving their taxes and play the game smart.
 They do it through large corporations— the biggest secret of the rich.

-While the poor pay their taxes and don’t look for provision provided in law which can help them save their hard-earned money.
+While the poor pay their taxes and don’t look for provisions provided in law that can help them save their hard-earned money.